Skip to content

 Exocrine pancreatic insufficiency (EPI)

 People whose pancreas doesn’t work properly, such as those with EPI conditions like cystic fibrosis, are at risk of not getting enough vitamins and nutrients.
-This may be related to many different negative outcomes such as delays in normal growth and development.
+This may be related to many different negative outcomes, such as delays in normal growth and development.

 Other conditions associated with fat malabsorption include: